awsdocs/aws-config-developer-guide/doc_source/delete-config-data-with-retention-period.md

 **Note**
 AWS Config cannot record your `ConfigurationItems` if recording is switched off\.
-AWS Config cannot record your `ConfigurationItems` if your IAM role is broken\.
+AWS Config cannot record your `ConfigurationItems` if your IAM role has insufficient permissions\.
+For more information, see [Permissions for the IAM Role Assigned to AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/iamrole-permissions.html)\.

 ## Setting Data Retention Period in AWS Management Console<a name="delete-config-data-with-retention-period-console"></a>